How to Decide Between Assisted Reproduction and Adoption

 Differences Between Assisted Reproduction and Adoption

-Cost can be a major factor for most when deciding whether to use third party reproduction or to adopt.
-Keep in mind that with all assisted reproduction, you also need to add in the legal cost because almost always you need to consult with an attorney that specializes in assisted reproduction.
+Cost can be a significant factor for most when deciding whether to use third-party reproduction or to adopt.
+Keep in mind that with all assisted reproduction, you also need to add in the legal cost because almost always you will need to consult with an attorney that specializes in assisted reproduction.

-$250-$1200 + medical & legal costs (Depends on many factors including whether you are buying sperm from a sperm bank or using donated sperm from friend, how much information you want on the donor, shipping, etc.) Creating a Family has detailed information on the cost of sperm donation.
+$1-2,000 + medical & legal costs (This includes an average cost for 1-2 vials of sperm from a commercial sperm bank.
+Your cost would be less if you use sperm donated from someone you know.)
+Creating a Family has detailed information on the cost of sperm donation.

-$3000-$16,000 (Depends on whether you work through an infertility clinic or adoption agency, and how many services you want included.)
-Medical costs are usually included in these prices, but you may have to add legal costs if not covered with your program.
-Creating a Family has detailed information on cost of embryo donation or embryo adoption.
+$4000-$16,000 (Depends on whether you work through an infertility clinic or adoption agency, and how many services you want to be included.)
+Medical costs are included in these averages, but you may have to add legal costs if not covered with your program.
+Some programs require that you travel to their clinic for the embryo transfer, so travel cost would need to be added.
+Creating a Family has detailed information on the cost of embryo donation or embryo adoption.

-$16,000-$45,000+ medical costs (Depends on whether you use fresh or frozen, how restrictive you are on characteristics of donor, whether you share a fresh cycle, etc.) It is also possible to save money by going abroad for an egg donor, but care must be taken with logistical and ethical issues.
+$16,000-$45,000+ medical costs (Depends on whether you use fresh or frozen, how restrictive you are on characteristics of a donor, whether you share a fresh cycle, whether you use a donor or a frozen egg bank, etc.) It is also possible to save money by going abroad for an egg donor, but care must be taken with logistical and ethical issues.
 Creating a Family has detailed information on the cost of egg donation.

 $70,000 – $90,000 (without egg donor); $100,000 – $150,000 (with egg donor).
 These costs usually include legal and medical.
 It is also possible to save money by going abroad to find a surrogate, but care must be taken with immigration and ethical issues.
 Creating a Family has detailed information on the cost of surrogacy.